-Access the Edge is a signature fundraising event that sends participants rappelling down the side of the 125 N. Market building in downtown Wichita, Kansas.
+Access the Edge is a signature fundraising event that sends participants rappelling down the side of the Ambassador Hotel building in downtown Wichita, Kansas.
 Not only is it a once-in-a-lifetime experience, but also raises money for a great cause – Project Access.

 Yes, absolutely!
 Over the Edge company has never had a single incident or accident since their inception in 2003.
 Every event is set up as an industrial worksite and is compliant with all federal and state OSHA Fall Protection Standards and OSHA Federal and State laws.
 Their policies and procedures adhere to the best practices identified by IRATA (Industrial Rope Access Trade Association) counsel — a strict regulatory body that has regimented guidelines and safety protocols that far exceed the OSHA, Workers Compensation, and state labor codes.

 Date: Thursday, August 29, 2019 and Friday, August 30, 2019

 Wichita, KS 67202

 The event is limited to 70 rappel spots.
 To Access the Edge, individual participants must raise a minimum of $1,000.
 The majority of fundraising is managed online through our donation portal.
 Click “REGISTER” on our website to create your personal fundraising page on FundRazr.

 Anyone who has met their $1,000 fundraising goal and weighs between 100 and 300 pounds is eligible to participate.
 For those under the age of 18, a legal guardian must sign a waiver to be eligible.
 We can accommodate almost all special needs.
 However, we will need to know the details of the needs to properly prepare.
 Please contact us at TriciaPetz@cphcp.com to plan your special needs rappel.